Foot Pain Relief and Treatment

 - Ice – Use ice on the arch several times a day to help reduce swelling if necessary.

-- OTC Pain Relievers – Take Tylenol, Advil, or other pain relievers to help ease the pain.
-Be sure that they contain acetaminophen, ibuprofen, or naproxen to reduce the inflammation.
+- OTC Pain Relievers – Take Tylenol, Advil, or other over-the-counter pain relievers that contain acetaminophen, ibuprofen, or naproxen to help lessen the inflammation and ease pain.

-- Stretches – Stretch your toes, calves, and foot throughout the day.
-This helps to keep the plantar fasciia limber.
+- Stretches – Stretch your toes, calves, and foot repeatedly throughout the day to keep the plantar fasciia limber.

-- Orthotics – Buy insoles, inserts, or orthopedic shoes.
-Be sure that they support the arch of the foot and wear them at all times.
+- Orthotics – Purchase insoles, inserts, or orthopedic shoes designed to support the arch of the foot and wear them at all times.

-- Night Splints – Buy medical night splints.
-They will stretch the Achilles tendon as you sleep, helping to lessen morning heel pain.
+- Night Splints – Purchase splints that will stretch the Achilles tendon as you sleep, helping to lessen morning heel pain.

-- Cortisone – Your doctor may prescribe injections of cortisone to control the pain.
+- Cortisone – If none of the above helps, your doctor may prescribe regular injections of cortisone to control the pain.

 - Surgery – As a last resort, your doctor may attempt surgery to repair the plantar fascia.